Juhani

 in their drafting as Finland's national representative and expert

-in the international standardization committee ISO TC 176 for quality
+in the international standardization committee ISO TC 176 for QM and QA.

 Because QM